cmoscardi/cmoscardi.github.io/_posts/2017-12-12-SAS-real-estate-values.markdown

 This is pretty much the experimental design you'll learn in statistics 101 (that's more-or-less where I first learned about it).

 In the social sciences, things are a little different.
 Setting up an "experiment" around a question like the impact of a subway line on real estate values is tough, because we can't explicitly _control_ in the traditional sense (as in the drug study example above).
-While it would be amusing, we can't separate out some apartments and deny those units access to the Second Avenue Subway, and then measure how their values are impacted compared to those that do have access.
+We can't separate out some apartments and deny those units access to the Second Avenue Subway, and then measure how their values are impacted compared to those that do have access.
 Instead, we have to be a little bit more clever.
 Our team's digging came up with a few possible experimental designs.

 ### The initial method: Difference-in-Difference
 One of the most popular for this sort of study is a [difference-in-differences](https://en.wikipedia.org/wiki/Difference_in_differences).
 The idea with difference-in-differences is we want to set up something as close to an experiment as we possibly can, but with the observational data that we have.
 Thus, in our case, we'll pick a "treatment" zone -- an area we assume will be affected by the line's opening, then try to find a "control" zone that has very similar characteristics aside from the fact that the Second Avenue Subway didn't just open right next to it.
-We can also control for other factors that may differ between the two areas (in the sense that one sets up controls in linear regression) - once we've done that, we can measure the average sale price before and after, in our treatment and control zones, and compare how big the change was between the two areas.
+We can also control for other factors that may differ between the two areas or impact price (in the sense that one sets up controls in linear regression) - once we've done that, we can measure the average sale price before and after, in our treatment and control zones, and compare how big the change was between the two areas.
 <div>
   <div style="float: left; width: 30%;">
     <img src="https://github.com/sebscho/CA_SAS/blob/master/Figures/distance%20reduced.png?raw=true" style="width: 90%; display: inline; margin-left: 20px;" />